 "It is Her Majesty's birthday, and the Miantonoma steams away with those who have been invited on board to witness the firing of the big guns.
-The salute cannot be fired in the little harbour, else surely every pane of glass from the block-house to Riverhead at bourne ot's 480 vo and a call the navy of sort of what an will pay the penalty.
+The salute cannot be fired in the little harbo; else surely every pane of glass from the block-house to Riverhead navy of bourne and a call the sort of what an will pay the penalty.
 So Freshwater Bay is to have the honour of hearing man's thunder reverberating along its hill-girded shores.